Blog

 Cyber security is more important today than ever before.
-Hacker attacks are the order of the day.
+Hacker attacks are on the agenda.
 One example of their potentially devastating effects is the incident at Maersk.
-Eva went on a search for security vulnerabilities and was able to penetrate deep into the systems of German universities and access sensitive data.
-Her research led to a deeper understanding of the working structures of hackers and the importance of putting oneself in the hacker’s perspective when developing and maintaining software.
+Eva went in search of security vulnerabilities herself and was able to penetrate deep into the systems of German universities and access sensitive data.
+Her research led to a deeper understanding of the working structures of hackers and the importance of putting yourself in the hacker's shoes when developing and maintaining software.
 Through her research, Eva changed her own behavior on the Internet.
 She gives us valuable tips for personal protection, but also for companies and software development teams.

 This article is about the exciting conversation with journalist and author Eva Wolfangel about cybercrime, hacker mindset and security gaps at universities.
 Find out how you can protect yourself better and what companies can learn to make their systems more secure.